ComparativeSystemsBiologyGroup/CSB.github.io/_members/Matteo Brilli.md

 enddate: #[YYYY-MM-DD] Leave this blank until you leave the lab
 image: static/img/members/Brilli.jpg #365 x 365 pixels, 72 dpi
 altimage: #static/img/members/LastName_pb.jpg #365 x 365 pixels, 72 dpi
-position: Team Leader #What is your job title in the group?
+position: Professor #What is your job title in the group?
 subsequent: #Leave this blank until you leave the lab
 email: matteo.brilli (at) unimi.it#username (at) domain.com #Enter your preferred public e-mail address
 orcid: 0000-0001-9891-4617#XXXX-XXXX-XXXX-XXXX #ORCID, create if you don't have one